 On February 13, 2019, the American Civil Liberties Union and the ACLU of New Hampshire filed a federal lawsuit challenging a New Hampshire law that unconstitutionally restricts the right to vote for students, young people, and those new to the state.
+On October 30, 2019, the ACLU filed an Amended Complaint challenging this law.

 The lawsuit cites a violation of the 26th Amendment, which lowered the voting age to 18 in 1971.
 Its aim was not only to allow young people to vote, but also to encourage voting by eliminating obstacles.